 h) to re-negotiate header compression configuration associated to a PDU session using control plane CIoT 5GS optimization; or

 i) to enable the UE to request to join or leave one or more multicast MBS sessions associated with a PDU session.

+x) to send the URSP rule enforcement report to the network.

 NOTE 1: The case c), d), e), f) and g) do not apply to PDU sessions associated with the control plane only indication.